project-gemmi/gemmi/docs/grid.rst

 When you call a read function with setup=True, this argument is NaN for maps and -1 for masks.

-The second argument is optional and can be used to perform a partial setup only.
+The second argument (mode) is optional and can be used to perform a partial setup.

 * MapSetup.Full -- (default value) reorders and resizes the grid to cover the whole unit cell, applying symmetry.
 * MapSetup.NoSymmetry -- does not use symmetry operations, only
   cell repeat (periodic boundary conditions, PBC) when extending the map.
 * MapSetup.ReorderOnly -- only reorders axes to X, Y, Z.

-The setup function in the default mode checks the consistency of the data.
-If the data is redundant, the returned value is the biggest difference between equivalent points.
-In all other cases, it returns 0.

 **C++**